 The Corporation reports its net assets using the following two classes: without donor restrictions and with donor restrictions; depending on the presence and type of donor-imposed restrictions limiting the Corporation's ability to use or dispose of specific contributed assets, or the economic benefits embodied in those assets.
 Net assets without donor restrictions include those net assets whose use is not restricted by donors, even though their use may be limited in other respects, such as by board designation.
 Net assets with purpose donor restrictions are those net assets whose use by the Corporation has been limited by donors to specified purposes.
-When a donor restriction is met (when the purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the forecasted statements of operations and changes in net assets (deficit) as net assets released from restrictions.
-Donor restricted contributions whose restrictions are met in the same reporting period are reported as support without restrictions.
+When a donor restriction is met (when the purpose restrictions and reported in the forecasted statements of operations and changes in net assets (deficit) as net assets released from restrictions.
+Donor restrictions.
 Net assets with perpetual donor restrictions are those which have been restricted by donors to be maintained by the Corporation in perpetuity.
 As of September 30, 2024, the Corporation did not have any net assets with perpetual donor restrictions.